Tigers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Tigers have a record of 1-9.
+- In 10 games as the underdog over the last 10 matchups, the Tigers have posted a mark of 1-9.

-- When it comes to the total, the Tigers and their opponents are 3-7-0 in their last 10 games.

-- The Tigers have had a spread set in three of their past 10 games, and they have come up short of covering the spread each time.

 Tigers Betting Records & Stats

-- Games involving Detroit have gone over the total set by bookmakers in 32 of 63 chances this season.
+- Detroit and its opponents have gone over the total this season in 33 of its 64 opportunities.

-- The Tigers have an against the spread record of 3-6-0 in nine games with a line this season.
+- The Tigers have an against the spread record of 4-6-0 in 10 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!